KVSlab/VaMPy/_sources/movingatrium.md

 Upon completion of the simulation, the results, along with the associated mesh, are stored in a concise HDF5 format.
-Additionally, the residence time $T_R$ and the velocity field are saved in the XDMF files `blood.xdmf` and `velocity.xdmf`, respectively, which includes the mesh deformation. {numref}`moving_results` presents the volumetric representation of the blood residence time and velocity field throughout the four cardiac cycles.
+Additionally, the residence time $T_R$ and the velocity field are saved in the XDMF files `blood.xdmf` and `velocity.xdmf`, respectively, which includes the mesh deformation.
+The animation below presents the volumetric representation of the blood residence time and velocity field throughout the four cardiac cycles.
 It's noteworthy to observe the accumulating $T_R$ within the left atrial appendage over time.